-On the 12th of February 1993, Robert Thompson and Jon Venables kidnapped, tortured and killed two-year-old James Bulger in Liverpool.
-It was arguably the most shocking crime in modern British history; the toddler’s murderers were both just ten years old when they committed the horrific act.
+On 12th February 1993, Robert Thompson and Jon Venables kidnapped, tortured and killed two-year-old James Bulger in Liverpool.
+It was arguably the most shocking crime in modern British history; the toddler’s murderers were both just ten years old at the time.

-The level of brutality involved in the sadistic killing was far, far beyond what anyone might imagine two primary school children to be capable.
-Suffice to say that the word ‘evil’ is never far away from the names of Robert Thompson and Jon Venables
+The level of brutality involved in the sadistic killing was far beyond what anyone might imagine two primary school children to be capable of.
+Suffice to say that the word ‘evil’ is never far away from the names of Robert Thompson and Jon Venables.

 To find out what drove these two young children to such depravity, we must look, not only into the boys' backgrounds but also examine the wider issue of what motivates people in general - regardless of age - to carry out such abhorrent, deviant and wicked acts.